CarloLucibello/AutoStructs.jl/README.md

        end
 var"##Layer#230"

+# Now we can create an instance of the struct
 julia> layer = Layer(2, 4)
 Layer(weight = [-1.422950752982445 1.6242590842562115; -1.3393896739857631 0.8191382347282851; 0.3944420481119003 0.5955417101440335; 1.3944705999832914 1.1224997165166155], bias = [0.0, 0.0, 0.0, 0.0])